dihego/PPython_Projectz/README.md

 * ASA
-      Run commands via http against you ASA - instead of using i as in include USE grep
+      Run commands via https against ASA -
+      Instead of using i as in include USE grep